-

 How do I become a candidate for Central Committee Member?

-First you should contact the Medina County Democratic Party (medinademsinfo@gmail.com, 330-410-9905), who can help you through this process.
+First you should contact the Medina County Democratic Party ([email protected], 330-410-9905), who can help you through this process.
 You must be a registered Democratic Voter in Medina County.
-You circulate a petition (Form 2-L), gather up to 15 signatures from Democrats in your precinct, and turn in your petition to the Medina County Board of Elections.
+Fill out Form 2-M, Declaration of Candidacy, and turn it into the Medina County Board of Elections by the filing deadline.

 When is the deadline?